PixarAnimationStudios/OpenSubdiv/documentation/sdc_overview.rst

-While the SchemeTypeTraits class provides traits for each subdivision scheme supported by OpenSubdiv (i.e. *Bilinear*, *Catmark* and *Loop*), the Scheme class provides these more directly, along with methods for computing the various sets of weights used to compute new vertices resulting from subdivision.
+While the SchemeTypeTraits class provides traits for each subdivision scheme supported by OpenSubdiv (i.e. *Bilinear*, *Catmark* and *Loop*), the Scheme class provides these more directly, Additionally, the Scheme class provides methods for computing the various sets of weights used to compute new vertices resulting from subdivision.
 The collection of weights used to compute a single vertex at a new subdivision level is typically referred to as a *"mask"*.
 The primary purpose of the Scheme class is to provide such masks in a manner both general and efficient.